-- A minimum of 60 credit hours beyond the M.S. degree and a minimum of 90 credit hours beyond the B.S. degree. - At least 45 credit hours of graduate-level course work beyond the B.S. degree, of which the credit allowance for the master's degree will not exceed 30 semester credit hours.
-Usually, 45 credit hours of dissertation research are required. - No more than three credit hours of independent study for students with an M.S. degree and no more than 15 credit hours of independent study for students with a B.S. degree may be counted toward the Ph.D. course requirement. - The student must pursue, complete and publish a research study that is demonstrated to be an original contribution to the field of study. - The dissertation must be written and successfully defended publicly before the Ph.D. degree is conferred. - Students must submit a minimum of two journal papers based on the dissertation research.
+- A minimum of 60 credit hours beyond the M.S. degree or a minimum of 90 credit hours beyond the B.S. degree.
+Out of these credit hours, a minimum of 45 credit hours should be devoted to research toward the student's dissertation. - No more than three credit hours of independent study for students with an M.S. degree and no more than 15 credit hours of independent study for students with a B.S. degree may be counted toward the Ph.D. course requirement. - The student must pursue, complete and publish a research manuscript that is demonstrated to be an original contribution to the field of study. - The dissertation must be written and successfully defended publicly before the Ph.D. degree is conferred. - Students must submit a minimum of two journal papers based on the dissertation research.
 Copies of the official letters of acknowledgments for the submitted papers should be given to the graduate director.
-Also, every student is required to attend the seminar class in EECS and maintain at least an 80 percent attendance rate.
+Also, every student is required to attend the seminar class in EECS and maintain at least an 80 percent attendance-rate.